AntGa/FrontEndMentor-Submissions/README.md

 # Anton's Frontendmentor Submissions!

-Hello this is my repository for all of my Frontendmentor submissions!
+Hello!
+This is my repository for all of my Frontendmentor submissions!
 I'm currently using React, Tailwindcss, framer-motion and Vite to try and recreate these pages!
 I chose to do Frontendmentor as I'd like to learn front end, Typescript and React.

 # Challenges done so far